OakLoaf/PluginUpdater/README.md

 ```

 ## Getting support
-If you need help setting up the plugin or have any questions feel free to join the [LushPlugins discord server](https://discord.gg/mbPxvAxP3m)
+If you need help setting up the plugin or have any questions, feel free to join the [LushPlugins discord server](https://discord.gg/mbPxvAxP3m)